EGI-Federation/fedcloud-documentation/source/federation.rst

 Users can instantiate VMs on the providers from a set of Virtual Machine Images available on a central catalogue implemented in AppDB's Cloud Marketplace.
-Virtual Machine Images are synchronised to the providers peridically using the HEPiX image lists format.
+Virtual Machine Images are synchronised to the providers periodically using the HEPiX image lists format.

 Usage of resources is gathered centrally using EGI Accounting repository and